EU court decision heralds multi-country European music licenses

 In the same 2008 ruling the Commission said songwriters should be able to choose whichever agency they wanted to collect their royalties.

-The Commission's action was prompted by complaints from British online music provider Music Choice and broadcaster RTL that music fans could only buy songs in their country of residence and retailers acquire licenses from national monopolies rather than being able to acquire a pan-European licensing system.
+The Commission's action was prompted by complaints from British online music provider Music Choice and broadcaster RTL AUDK.LU that music fans could only buy songs in their country of residence and retailers acquire licences from national monopolies rather than being able to acquire a pan-European licensing system.